PRIVACY POLICY

 Purposes for Which We Use Your Personal Data

-Below is a description of the ways we intend to use your personal data, and which of the legal bases we rely on to do so.
-We have also identified what our legitimate interests are where appropriate:
+Below is a description of the ways we intend to use your personal data.
+To the extent that the GDPR applies, we have included specific information on the legal bases we rely on for such processing and identified what our legitimate interests are where appropriate:

 • We also use your Contact Data to manage our relationship with you, including by notifying you about changes to our terms or Privacy Notice.
 We do so for the performance of a contract with you, if it is necessary to comply with a legal obligation or if it is necessary for our legitimate interests.
 The corresponding legal basis is then Art.
 6 para.
 1 lit. b) or lit. f) GDPR.